-What’s more; you must choose a legal structure for your clinic, and register for local and state taxes.
-At times, it advisable to consult a healthcare attorney to help you on such matters, so that you can be confident you are not missing anything.
+What’s more, you must choose a legal structure for your clinic, and register for local and state taxes.
+At times, it’s advisable to consult a healthcare attorney to help you on such matters, so that you can be confident you are not missing anything.

 Dental practice financing can be overwhelming, especially for a hygienist who is just starting out.
 If you cannot raise enough capital from your savings, choose a lender that appreciates and works with dental offices.
-Interest rate isn’t everything.
+Interest rates aren't everything.
 Though this will keep your payments reasonable, there are other factors to put into consideration:

-- Term of the loan – Usually, the longer, the better.
+- Term of the loan: The longer, the better.

-- Prepayment/Down payment – As your business becomes more established, more appealing loan options become available, and refinancing is a great approach to reduce your debt.
+- Prepayment/Down Payment: As you become more established, more appealing loan options become available, and refinancing is a great approach to reduce your debt.

-You aren’t running an entire practice on your own.
-But as you might be aware, finding talent remains a big challenge for many startups.
+You aren’t running an entire practice on your own, but finding talent remains a big challenge for many startups.
 Reviewing applications, conducting interviews, and negotiating salaries all take a lot of time away from a dental practice owner’s existing obligations.
-This eventually may end up affecting the business negatively.
-This is why more and more practice owners are nowadays using web-based staffing platforms, like Cloud Dentistry, to hire staff on-demand.
+This eventually may end up adversely affecting the business.
+This is why more practice owners are using web-based staffing platforms, like Cloud Dentistry, to hire staff on-demand.

-Cloud dentistry is a proprietary marketplace app which connects licensed dental professionals to contract work opportunities.
+Cloud Dentistry is a proprietary marketplace app that connects licensed dental professionals to contract work opportunities.
 With the click of a button, practices can hire temps knowing that they have been carefully screened, background checks are conducted, and licenses validated.

-In short, it makes business sense to embrace this new way of sourcing dental professionals, especially when starting out.
-These platforms have eliminated the middlemen (temp agencies), along with the costs and time associated with it.
-And don’t mind; even if you are not tech-savvy, you will find it easy to use them.
+It makes business sense to embrace this new way of sourcing dental professionals, especially when starting out.
+These platforms have eliminated the middlemen (temp agencies), along with the costs and time associated.
+And they’re easy to use, even if you aren’t tech savvy!

-Well, this is a marketing approach that every small or new business should use to attract new clients.
-After all, almost everybody nowadays is using search engines, such as Bing, Google, or Yahoo Search, to find local businesses.
+This is a marketing approach that every small or new business should use to attract new clients.
+After all, almost everybody is using search engines to find local businesses.